wso2-cs/troubleshoot-kit/scripts-and-commands/thread-dump/README.md

 ### How to get ?

-Taking 4 thread dumps in one minute interval for java process with pid 1234.
+Taking 4 thread dumps with one minute delay for java process with pid 1234.
 ```
 sh thread-analyze.sh 1234 4 1m
 ```